TypicalCrusader/T4N-Laws-Framework/README.md

 Look license

 # Compatibility:
-As long as your mod does not changes window_my_realm and cooltips the framework should work without a problems
+As long as your mod does not changes window_my_realm and cooltip the framework should work without a problems

 # Credits:
 * TypicalCrusader - Coding and Localisation